-Many women experience low sexual satisfaction and other sexual concerns for many different reasons, and there are usually multiple factors involved for each women or couple.
+Many people experience low sexual satisfaction and other sexual concerns for many different reasons, and there are usually multiple factors involved for each person or couple.

-On the flip side, a very promising flipside, there are also factors known to increase a women’s likelihood of experiencing sexual fulfilment and pleasure.
+On the flip side, a very promising flipside, there are also factors known to increase the likelihood of experiencing sexual fulfilment and pleasure.

 We can think of the factors involved as The Four P’s: Predisposing, Precipitating, Perpetuating and Protective factors.
 Continue reading Why am I experiencing sexual difficulties?